College scam mastermind Rick Singer gets 3.5 years in prison

 Prosecutors had sought six years behind bars, noting Singer’s extensive cooperation that helped authorities unravel the entire scheme.
 Singer began secretly working with investigators in 2018 and recorded hundreds of phone calls and meetings that helped authorities build the case against dozens of parents, athletic coaches and others arrested in March 2019.

-Those sent to prison for participating in the scheme include “Full House” actor Lori Loughlin, her fashion designer husband Mossimo Giannulli, and “Desperate Housewives” star Felicity Huffman.
-Coaches from schools including Yale, Stanford, Georgetown University and the University of California, Los Angeles, admitted to accepting bribes.
+Those sent to prison for participating in the scheme include ”Full House” actor Lori Loughlin, her fashion designer husband Mossimo Giannulli, and ”Desperate Housewives” star Felicity Huffman.
+Coaches from schools including Yale, Stanford, Georgetown and UCLA admitted to accepting bribes.

-“It was a scheme that was breathtaking in its scale and its audacity.
-It has literally become the stuff of books and made-for-TV movies,” Assistant U.S. Attorney Stephen Frank told the judge Wednesday.
+”The conduct in this case was something out of a Hollywood movie,” Massachusetts U.S. Attorney Rachael Rollins told reporters after the sentencing.

+Singer also was ordered to pay more than $10 million in restitution to the IRS and forfeit millions more in money and assets to the government.
+He was ordered to report to prison in February.

-The prosecutor called Singer’s cooperation in the case “unparalleled” but said it was also problematic, noting that Singer admitted to obstructing the investigation by tipping off several of his clients who were under government scrutiny.
+Although Singer’s cooperation helped authorities secure the convictions of a slew of defendants, prosecutors noted that he also admitted to obstructing the investigation by tipping off several of his clients who were under government scrutiny.
+He was never called by the government as a witness in the cases that went to trial.

-Defense attorney Candice Fields said Singer took great personal risk by wearing a wire to record meetings and “did whatever was necessary” to assist the government in its investigation.
+In seeking leniency for Singer, defense attorney Candice Fields told the judge that her client took great personal risk by wearing a wire to record meetings for investigators and ”did whatever was necessary” to assist the government.
 Fields had requested three years of probation, or if the judge deemed prison time necessary, six months behind bars.

-Singer apologized to his family, the schools he embarrassed in the public eye and others.
-He also promised to work every day of his life going forward to make a positive impact in people’s lives.
+Singer apologized to his family, the schools he embarrassed in the public eye and the students he worked with over the years.
+He promised to spend the rest of his life working to make a positive impact in people’s lives.

 ”My moral compass was warped by the lessons my father taught me about competition.
 I embraced his belief that embellishing or even lying to win was acceptable as long as there was victory.
 I should have known better,” he said.